Henry Hugh Gordon Stoker: Family life and legacy

 Stoker was married twice; his first wife was Olive Joan Violet Gwendoline Leacock, daughter of Colonel Schuler Leacock of the Bengal Cavalry.
-The marriage ended in divorce when Stoker, after returning to England after service with the RAN and being a POW in Turkey, discovered she had given birth to three children in his absence.
-In 1925, Stoker published an autobiography called "Straws in the Wind"; the same year, he married actor Dorothie Margaret Pidcock, to whom he remained married until his death on his 81st birthday, 2 February 1966.
+The marriage ended in divorce when Stoker, after returning to England following service with the RAN and being a prisoner of war in the Ottoman Empire, discovered she had given birth to three children in his absence.
+In 1925, Stoker published an autobiography called Straws in the Wind; the same year, he married actor Dorothie Margaret Pidcock, to whom he remained married until his death on his 81st birthday, 2 February 1966.

 With the introduction of a separate Australian Honours system, there has been debate about whether Stoker should be awarded the Victoria Cross for Australia for his service as commander of AE2 during the Dardanelles campaign.

 The Australian submarine rescue vessel MV Stoker is named in his honour.
-The sister ship MV Besant is named for the Commanding Officer of HMAS AE1, Lieutenant Commander Thomas Besant.
+The sister ship, MV Besant, is named for the commanding officer of HMAS AE1, Lieutenant Commander Thomas Besant.